How Internet Addiction Harms Your Brain, Health, and Sleep

 Sleep deprivation can lead to negative outcomes such as fatigue and even a compromised immune system.
 As suggested by Dr. Young, the sedentary nature of being online for excessive periods of time can also lead to a lack of exercise and a higher risk for carpal tunnel syndrome, back strain, and eye strain.

 Accessing the internet via a mobile device when in bed may make it harder for your mind to relax, further inhibiting sleep.
-In addition, the electromagnetic radiation associated with mobile devices has been found to delay melatonin production.
+In addition, the electromagnetic radiation associated with mobile devices has been found to delay melatonin secretion.

 Excessive exposure to blue light emitted from the screens of internet-connected devices can also disrupt the sleep-wake cycle, making sleep more difficult.